bramdanneels/IntroOmicsPract/Practicals/03_GenomeAssembly.md

 ## Quality Control

 Before assembling a genome, it is important to take a look at the data first.
-Activate the QC environment created in practical 2: `mamba activate QC`.
+Activate the QC environment created in practical 2: `conda activate QC`.
 Then, run FastQC on all four files, download the files, and look at the reports.

 <details>